 Aggregate Distributions Now Reach More Than $14.38 Billion

 NEW YORK and WASHINGTON, DC – February 24, 2023 – Irving H. Picard, Securities Investor Protection Act (SIPA) Trustee for the liquidation of Bernard L. Madoff Investment Securities LLC (BLMIS), announced that the fourteenth pro rata interim distribution from the Customer Fund to eligible BLMIS customers commenced today.

-In the third interim distribution, the SIPA Trustee is distributing approximately $506.2 million on a pro rata basis to BLMIS account holders with allowed claims, bringing the amount distributed to eligible claimants to $5.44 billion, which includes approximately $807.2 million in committed advances from the Securities Investor Protection Corporation (SIPC).
+The SIPA Trustee is distributing more than $49 million on a pro rata basis to BLMIS account holders with allowed claims.
+Including today’s distribution, the aggregate amount sent to eligible BLMIS customers will total more than $14.38 billion, which includes approximately $849.9 million in advances committed by the Securities Investor Protection Corporation (SIPC).

 The fourteenth interim distribution represents 0.265 percent of each allowed claim and will be paid on claims relating to 780 accounts.
 When combined with the prior 13 distributions, in aggregate, approximately 70.717 percent of each customer’s allowed claim will be paid, unless that claim has been fully satisfied.

 “With SIPC’s support and through their tireless efforts, the Trustee and his team have enabled Madoff customers to recover a significant portion of their stolen funds,” said Josephine Wang, SIPC president and CEO.
 “The relentless pursuit of stolen assets will continue in order to provide some measure of relief to the many victims of this tragic crime.”

 The fourteenth pro rata interim distribution was reached as a result of settlements and litigation since the last interim distribution in February 2022.